Don't Complain Here.

 Not only was Marah vacant because it was bitter, and therefore no one was defending it.
 But God arranged it so that everyone knew not to go there.
 That's why the place was called "Bitter."

 Doesn't it all make sense now.
 After three days in the desert they arrive at a vacant lake in the middle of the desert that has a secret code to turn the water drinkable.

 In sum, we get used to everything, it's one of our great weaknesses.
 After 10 plagues, the Jews were used to God turning anything into anything.
 Without even asking.

 "God takes care of us," they sang as they left Egypt.

 Somehow they didn't get the memo, it's now time to grow up.

-True, God takes care of us.
-True, you take care of your children.
-But it's time to take some responsibility.
+True, God takes care of us (just as much).
+True, you care for your children (just as much).
+But it's time for them to take some responsibility.

 If this is sounding familiar, welcome to parenting.
 Till recently everything was done for your children, now it's up to them and they are not used to it.

 This is what our teenagers are saying.
 Not in the words, anymore than the Jews said it in the words "What will we drink?"
 But between the words.